-Huinong Four ("H4") is on track to be commercially available for distribution to its contract farmers for the 2013 stevia growing season.
+Huinong Four ("H4") is on track to be commercially available for distribution as seed to its contract farmers in approximately two to three years.
+It is available in its seedling format as of 2013.
 The H4 proprietary strain results show a 16% increase in leaf yield over the H3 plants, while maintaining a similar 76% RA content.
 The H4 seeds will play an important role, as parents, in the advancement of the Company's next generation of seeds - the H6 strain.
 The GLG Agricultural R&D team has also developed a new Huinong Five ("H5") plant strain in 2011, which has a seed capable of producing a high amount of stevioside (STV).
 We believe the H5 plant strain's STV content of approximately 70% makes it the highest STV seed available in the world today, with a leaf yield between the H2 and H3 strains.
-H5 will help GLG further reduce its production costs of its BlendSureTM line of products
+H5 will help GLG further reduce its production costs of its BlendSure[TM] line of products